Erl-koenig/obsidian-flash-navigation/README.md

 ```
 1. Press 's' to start flash mode
-2. Type "hel" - all instances of "hel" get highlighted
+2. Type "hel" - all instances of "hel" get highlighted and status bar shows "⚡ hel"
 3. See labels: hel[a]lo, hel[b]p, hel[c]icopter
 4. Press 'a' to jump to "hello"
 ```